Go paper-free

 You could lose your home if you don’t keep up your mortgage repayments

-Whether it’s best to stay on an SVR or switch will depend on your circumstances and the mortgage deals available.
+Whether it’s best to stay on an SVR or switch will depend on your circumstances and the mortgage deals you can choose from.
 SVRs are usually higher than the interest rate on fixed deals.
-However, early repayment charges don’t normally apply on SVRs, which can be handy if you want to overpay.
+But early repayment charges don’t normally apply on SVRs, which can be handy if you want to overpay.
 Compare the SVR against fixed and tracker rates, to see which one could be best for you.

 SVRs have no end date so can run until the end of your mortgage term.
 There are usually no early repayment charges, so you can choose a new deal when the time’s right for you.